What is API Testing?

 API Testing with UFT (Unified Functional Testing)

 There are many tools available both open-source and commercial.
 Micro Focus UFT is the best tool to execute API Test with simple UI and configuration.

 The last version of QTP called HP Unified Functional Testing (UFT), is a combination of HP QTP (GUI testing tool) and HP Service Test (API testing tool).
 Also, QTP supports Web, Java, .Net, Oracle, Siebel, Web-services, and many other major language and platforms, which some older version doesn’t support.

 Type of API test support by HP UFT

 Start your first API testing with QTP

-In this tutorial, we are doing to test Graph API of Facebook.
+In this API testing in UFT tutorial, we will cover UFT API testing examples.
+We are going to test Graph API of Facebook.
 We will test API as Test Case below

 Verify that profile is as per expectation

 Here is a step to build a test flow for this API.

 Step 1: Open HP UFT and create new project API Testing